-John Legend Says Chrissy Teigen's Postpartum Depression Strengthened Them
+John Legend Says Chrissy Teigen's Postpartum Depression 'Deepened' His Love For Her

 While John Legend's life with Chrissy Teigen and their two adorable children may seem idyllic, the two have experienced a few bumps along the way, including struggles with fertility and life after childbirth.
 And in a candid interview with People, Legend shared that Teigen's postpartum depression affected their relationship as husband and wife, but not how you might think.
 The newly-crowned "Sexiest Man Alive" opened up about how supporting Teigen through her postpartum depression showed him new sides of his wife and ultimately served to strengthen their relationship.